 Ontario produces several types of energy: nuclear, hydroelectricity, wind, natural gas, and small amounts of solar, crude oil, and biomass.
+There is also a large refining industry in Ontario.

 Nuclear power has been an important part of Canada's energy mix since the 1960s.
 Canada has four nuclear power plants, three of which are located in Ontario (the fourth being in New Brunswick).
 When it comes to electricity generation, nuclear power is the second-largest source of electricity in Canada.
 About 15 per cent of electricity generated in the country is from nuclear power.